4ka0/honyaku_assist/README.md

 (Useful for tired translators needing some inspiration.)

 - Retrieves translation results from the DeepL and Google Translate APIs.
-- Keeps track of monthly usage relative to the free tier limits offered through these APIs (both APIs have monthly limits of 500,000 characters).
+- Keeps track of monthly usage relative to the free tier limits offered through these APIs<br>
+  (both APIs have monthly limits of 500,000 characters).
 - Results are displayed on the same page using HTMX for partial page reloads.

 ### Built using: